ScottDSS/git_learning/README.md

 *Follow these steps*

 - To create a new folder type `mkdir <e.g python_learning>` *press enter*
+- To save your Python example you must `.py` e.g `<01_hello_world.py>`
 - This is where you can save all your python examples.

-Now you have had time to play around with python and hopefully created your own *Hello World* app.
+### Now you have had time to play around with python and hopefully created your own *Hello World* app.
 Its now time to create a Hello World app and push it to your own GitHub repository.

 First step you need to complete is: